To get the most out of your edible and ornamental plants, you may need to have potting soil that is fertile and can retain moisture.

 Does potting soil go bad?

-A healthy garden needs a lot of care and cost money.
-Potting soil contains a mix of organic and inorganic materials and, if not appropriately cared, goes bad.
+A healthy garden needs a lot of care and costs money.
+Potting soil contains a mix of organic and inorganic materials and, if not appropriately cared for, goes bad.
 However, it has a long shelf life, and with proper care, it can last for several years.

 Potting soil contains a large concentration of peat moss that has low self-life.
 Manufacturers use peat moss in the potting mix as it retains water and nutrients well.
 That helps with the growth of newly planted seeds and plants.